-Echometer makes the team reflect on the right things.
+Echometer makes the team reflect on the right things (check out how it works here).
 And at the same time it helps to make the development of the team more measurable.

 If you are still unsure, you can see Echometer in comparison to other retro tools right here.

 |Guidance for Moderation (Check-In Generator etc.)||✅||✅||⚠️ Partly||❌||⚠️ Partly|

 |Team-Templates for every maturity level||✅||⚠️ Partly||⚠️ Partly||❌||❌|

 |Continuous action item tracking (retro to retro)||✅||⚠️ Partly||⚠️ Partly||❌||✅|

 |Asynchronous feedback gathering before retro||✅||❌||❌||❌||✅|

 |Item-Pool with psychological nudges||✅||❌||❌||❌||❌|

 Fun retrospective ideas for remote teams 4: The Johari Window